AISP-PL/yaya-tools/README.md

-                        Path to the output folder --width WIDTH         Width of the resized image --height HEIGHT       Height of the resized image --copy_annotations    Copy annotations if found to the output folder -h, --help            Show this help message and exit.
+                        Path to the output folder --width WIDTH         Width of the resized image --height HEIGHT       Height of the resized image --keep_aspect_ratio   Keep aspect ratio of the resized image --copy_annotations    Copy annotations if found to the output folder -h, --help            Show this help message and exit.
   -v                    Show version and exit.